NeCTAR-RC/nectar-training/package08/sections/fileEncryption.markdown

     {% img src=images/scrGPGCreateKeyMac.png, w=300, dim=px, align=right %}
     * Download *GnuPG* from the [official website](https://www.gnupg.org/download/index.html).
 Download the *"binary release" installer* (or get the *"source release"* and follow installation instructions on the website).
 If you have the choice, select the *GnuPG stable or modern* installer and install the software.
     * Open the *"GPG Keychain"* application (find it with spotlight search).
-    * Click on "New" to generate a new key and specify your name, E-Mail and passphrase.i
+    * Click on "New" to generate a new key and specify your name, E-Mail and passphrase.
     * Hit "Generate".
 Your new key will be listed in *GPG Keychain* after it has been created.
 * Windows:
     * Download and install the graphical interface to GnuPG *"GpGForWin"* from [www.gpg4win.org](www.gpg4win.org).
 Make sure *Kleopatra* is checked.